Markup Shader GUI

 Features

-MiniTextureWithColor – texture + color in one line
+MiniTextureWithColor – Texture and color in one line

 Deployment